kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - When powered on you should see random but recognisable characters.
 - With Power disconnected, Insert the main computer chips
   - Insert Z-80 CPU chip
+- When powered on you should see the display fill up with repeating `@9`characters
+  - This indicates the CPU is functioning and executing code.
+- With Power disconnected, Insert the other chips
   - Insert main RAM chip
   - Install main ROM chip
 - Ensure JP21, JP27 are configured for the ROM chip type you are using